What To Do If Chometz is Found During Pesach

 Can the Passover consumer confidently purchase fresh fruits and vegetables without worrying about the wax coatings used to maintain the freshness of the fresh fruit and vegetables?
 Our research of food grade waxes has shown that soy proteins may be used as a thickener in some waxes.
 This means that the waxes may contain kitniyos derivative.
 However, […]

-Bracha On a Newly Flowering Tree: Birchas Ha’ilanos Guidelines
+Bracha On Newly Flowering Trees: Birchas Ha’ilanos Guidelines

 Spring 2009